 Ask three different people if carbohydrates are good or bad for your health and chances are you’ll get three different answers.

-The rise of carbohydrate-restricted diets, including Atkins and Paleo has made the answer to the carbohydrate question even more polarized as of late.
+And unfortunately, the rise of low-carb diets, like Atkins and Paleo, has made the answer to this question even more polarized.

 For most individuals, carbohydrate intake should be between 45-65% of your total caloric intake.
 However, as we’ll explore later in this post, women trying to conceive may benefit from carbohydrate intake closer to 45% of calories.